Contents

 The system improves through those who contest it.
 The serpent bites its tail.

 The learning loop fixes internal errors.
-The Ouroboros fixes the blind spots — the ones the Synedre cannot see on its own.
+The Ouroboros fixes the blind spots — the ones Synedre cannot see on its own.
 The principle fits in a single line: the system improves through those who contest it.

 On 4 April 2026, a rival AI read this Constitution and asked a question no one inside had framed: what happens when the scars become too heavy to carry?
 The question was sound.
 It produced an amendment — the pruning rule: a scar is not eternal, it is conditional, and it is archived when its context disappears.

 This is the serpent biting its tail.
 Critique enters from the outside, becomes a law, and strengthens the system that welcomed it.
 A council that does not engage in dialogue with the world it serves is a deaf council.
-The Ouroboros is the guarantee that the Synedre never closes in on itself.
+The Ouroboros is the guarantee that Synedre never closes in on itself.